Tasneem-Selim-Researcher/GNN_CoRA_Competition/README.md

 Make sure you have:

-encrypt_submission.py

-public_key.pem
+1- `encrypt_submission.py`
+2- `public_key.pem`

-Your CSV file submission.csv
+3- `Your CSV file submission.csv`

-Open CMD/terminal in the folder containing these files.

-Run the command:
+Open CMD/terminal in the folder containing these files and Run the command:

-python encrypt_submission.py submission.csv submission.enc public_key.pem
+`python encrypt_submission.py submission.csv submission.enc public_key.pem`

 This will generate two files:

-YourName.enc → the encrypted submission
+`submission.enc → the encrypted submission`

-YourName.enc.key → encryption key
+`submission.enc.key → encryption key`

 Both files are required for submission.
 Do not submit the original CSV.